Intermediate (5th & 6th Grade) Program Description:

 Intermediate (5th & 6th Grade) Appeals

-Parents/Guardians of a child who requests reevaluation of their child’s eligibility must submit in writing an appeal form stating the reasons they believe their child should receive high ability services.
+Parents/Guardians who disagree with the identification of their child must submit in writing an appeal form stating the reasons they believe their child should receive high ability services.
 At the intermediate school level, all appeals go through the guidance department.
 After review by the Honors Cadre, the guidance department will inform the parent/guardian of its decision.
 Appeal forms are available on the Duneland School Corporation webpage.
 Appeals will be considered from August 1st-September 30th.
 No further appeals will be considered after September 30th.